Wallace County, Kansas

-Wallace County (standard abbreviation: WA) is a county located in the U.S. state of Kansas.
+Wallace County is a county located in the U.S. state of Kansas.
 Its county seat is Sharon Springs.
 As of the 2020 census, the county population was 1,512, making it the second-least populous county in Kansas (Greeley County is the least).
-The county was created in 1868 and named in honor of Brigadier general W.H.L.
-Wallace who was a veteran of the Mexican–American War and a casualty of the Battle of Shiloh.
+The county was created in 1868 and named in honor of Brigadier General W.H.L.
+Wallace, who had been mortally wounded in combat in the Battle of Shiloh.
 Wallace County is home to Mount Sunflower, the highest point in Kansas at 4,039 ft.
 Mount Sunflower is located approximately 15 mi north-northwest of Weskan, less than 1 mi from the Colorado state line.
 It is one of four Kansas counties to use the Mountain Time Zone rather than the Central Time Zone like the remainder of Kansas.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.